Open-Future-Foundation/DGA/chapter2.md

 ### Article 4 Prohibition of exclusive arrangements

 (1) Agreements or other practices pertaining to the re-use of data held by public sector bodies containing categories of data referred to in Article 3 (1) which grant exclusive rights or which have as their object or effect to grant such exclusive rights or to restrict the availability of data for re-use by entities other than the parties to such agreements or other practices shall be prohibited.
+Such agreeements or practices and the exclusive rights granted pursuant to them shall be void.

 (2) By way of derogation from paragraph 1, an exclusive right to re-use data referred to in that paragraph may be granted to the extent necessary for the provision of a service or a product in the general interest.